Pyrdacor/Ambermoon/FileSpecs/Characters.md

 0x000C | ubyte | Combat graphic index (only used for monsters) 0x000D | ubyte | Spell chance percentage (only used for monsters, not used in Ambermoon), in **Ambermoon Advanced** this is for additional languages
-0x000E | ubyte | Magic bonus to hit (0-255, only used for monsters, not used in Ambermoon) 0x000F | ubyte | Monster morale, retreat percentage (0-100%), in **Ambermoon Advanced** this is used for party members as well to state if they exchanged experience already.
+0x000E | ubyte | Magic bonus to hit (0-255, only used for monsters, not used in Ambermoon) 0x000F | ubyte | Monster morale, retreat percentage (0-100%), in **Ambermoon Advanced** this is used for party members as well to store the max level the character ever had.
+When exchanging experience, the level can decrease but rewards like TP and SLP remain.
+To avoid exploits the max reached level is stored and the character gets only SLP/TP when he levels beyond that level.
 0x0010 | ubyte | Immunity to [spell types](Enumerations/SpellTypes.md)
 0x0011 | ubyte | Attacks per round (APR)
 0x0012 | ubyte | [Battle flags](Enumerations/BattleFlags.md) (monsters only in Ambermoon, party members as well in **Ambermoon Advanced**)